-The well-toned physique, narrow head and hard, thick fur are reminiscent of a greyhound upon first glance.
-However, the Smooth Collie possesses all the positive Collie characteristics and is also considered lower-maintenance and more robust than Rough Collies.
+The well-toned physique, narrow head and coarse, thick fur of Smooth Collies are reminiscent of a greyhound upon first glance.
+However, these dogs possesses all the positive Collie characteristics and are considered lower-maintenance and more robust than Rough Collies.

-In the shadow of the popular Rough Collie, the short-coated version has never been able to achieve a high level of popularity.
-Still, the short-haired Scottish sheepdog, as the breed is officially named by the FCI, doesn't need to hide behind its well-known relative.
+The Smooth Collie has never been able to achieve the same popularity as Rough Collies.
+Still, the short-haired Scottish sheepdog, as the breed is officially named by the FCI, doesn’t need to hide behind its well-known relative.

 Friendly family dog

-Thanks to its many positive character traits, the Smooth Collie is a very contemporary and socially acceptable pedigree dog.
-It willingly follows its owner's instructions and is never nervous or even aggressive in stressful situations.
+Thanks to its many positive character traits, the Smooth Collie is a very desirable pedigree dog.
+It willingly follows its owner’s instructions and is rarely nervous or even aggressive in stressful situations.
 Both its harmonious, cheerful nature and playful, child-friendly manner make it an excellent family and companion dog.

 Cuddling over roaming

-These sensitive and affectionate pedigree dogs absolutely love being together with their human family – despite their past guarding large herds of sheep, Smooth Collies would never go wandering or roaming of their own accord.
+These sensitive and affectionate Smooth Collie loves spending time with its humans.
+This is despite their past as sheep dogs.
+This breed is unlikely to wander off and prefers to stay close to its family.
 Spending too much time alone or even being kept in a kennel are certainly not suitable options for these people-loving dogs.
-They constantly remain in proximity to their family and attentively observe what is demanded of them.
 Smooth Collies like to please people and prove highly capable of learning.

 Are Smooth Collies easy to train?

 As a result, training a Smooth Collie would appear easy.
-Although they do need steady and consistent leadership like all dogs, they are also suitable for dog novices thanks to their quick comprehension, affinity to people and friendly nature.
+Although they do need steady and consistent leadership like all dogs, they are also suitable for dog novices.
+Their quick comprehension, affinity to people and friendly nature make this possible.
 Once they have learnt what is expected of them, Collies obey their family even without constant training measures.
-It's important that they can trust in the love of their people – a temperamental or harsh hand are extremely unsettling for these sensitive and friendly dogs.
+It’s important that they can rely on the love of their hoomans.
+Temperamental or harsh hand are extremely unsettling for these sensitive and friendly dogs.

 How much activity does a Smooth Collie need?

-The at times stormy temperament and powerful, agile body also show that the Smooth Collie wants to be kept occupied.
-Although it enjoys stroking sessions with its family and always appears even-tempered, the activity and exercise needs of this former working dog should not be underestimated.
+The at times energetic character and strong, agile body indicate that the Smooth Collie wants to be kept occupied.
+Although it enjoys cuddle time, the activity and exercise needs of this former working dog should not be underestimated.
 However, the Smooth Collie is not at all demanding when choosing its tasks.
-In contrast to many other sheepdogs, it doesn't seek out responsibility or big challenges, therefore can take pleasure in search and retrieval games or rehearsing little tricks.
-The Smooth Collie is a very suitable and talented candidate for dog sports too, cutting a good figure in mass sports, agility and also in training to be a companion or tracking dog.
+In contrast to many other sheepdogs, it doesn’t seek out responsibility or big challenges.
+Simple search and retrieval games or performing little tricks might be enough.
+Of course, this depends also on your dog’s individual personality.
+The Smooth Collie is a very suitable and talented candidate for dog sports too.

 The Smooth Collie doesn’t just give a good account of itself in the dog sports arena.
 From the very first glance, these pedigree dogs captivate with their sleek athletic physique and attentive expression.
 In comparison to the long-haired variety, Smooth Collies are generally speaking somewhat more robust, powerful and active.
 Despite their head appearing very narrow when regarded from the front, Smooth Collies are incredible powerhouses and on average 5 to 8kg heavier than Rough Collies.